-A CBR Application is generated from Wireless Sensor 2 i.e. Source to Sink Node 1 i.e. Destination with Packet Size remaining 10Bytes and Inter Arrival Time remaining 5000μs.
+A CBR Application is generated from Wireless Sensor 2 i.e., Source to Sink Node 1 i.e., Destination with Packet Size remaining 10Bytes and Inter Arrival Time remaining 5000μs.
 Start time is set to 5s.

 Step 5: Plots are enabled in NetSim GUI.
 Click on Run simulation.
-The simulation time is set to 100 seconds
+The simulation time is set to 100 seconds.

-Increase wireless sensor count to 2, 3, and 4 with the same above properties to design Sample 2, 3, and 4.
+Increase wireless sensor count to 2, 3, and 4 with the same above properties to design Sensor-2, 3, and 4.

-Sample 5: NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 22-3.
+Sensor-5: NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 22-3.

-Figure 22-3: Star Topology for sample 5
+Figure 22-3: Network set up for studying the Sensor-5